-"Tanks which meet either Tank Level 1 or Tank Level 2 control criteria may use an external floating roof tank for compliance with Subpart CC regulations."
+"Tanks which meet Tank Level 2 control criteria may use a pressure tank for compliance with Subpart CC regulations."

 This Guidance Module is a compliance assistance tool for environmental managers responsible for complying with RCRA Subpart CC standards.
 Subpart CC standards may apply to tanks, containers, or surface impoundments which manage hazardous waste.
 Compliance with the Subpart CC standards is based on proper knowledge of the waste, good waste management practices, inspection and maintenance of equipment in good repair, and the appropriate application of acceptable control options.